Tri-C Announces Essay Contest Focused on Racism and Solutions to the Issue

 Cuyahoga Community College (Tri-C®) is asking Northeast Ohio teens to weigh in on a question society often struggles to answer: What is racism, and what should we do about it?

 An essay contest based upon that question opens today for high school students in a seven-county area.
-The contest is part of Tri-C’s Stand for Racial Justice, which seeks to advance racial equity and healing in the community.
+The contest is part of Tri-C’s Stand for Racial Justice alliance, which seeks to advance racial equity and healing in the community.

 The College’s Jack, Joseph and Morton Mandel Humanities Center is sponsoring the contest in partnership with cleveland.com, The Plain Dealer and Sun News.